The Mystery of Usuki's Sleeping Buddhas

 - Recommended for:

-- Cultural, Road Trip, Adventure, Budget, Expensive, Mid-range
+- Adventure, Cultural, Road Trip, Budget, Mid-range, Expensive

 If the neon lights, bustling noodle bars and late-night karaoke haunts of Japan's big cities have left you wondering where the country's tranquil side is, head to Uzuki to find some serenity

 For a corner of Japan less worn on the map than the manicured gardens of Nara or the bustling temples of Kyoto, take a trip to Usuki on the east coast of Kyushu.
-There, visitors will find an army of ancient stone Buddhas, fashioned from the soft rock formed thousands of years ago from the eruption of nearby Mount Aso.
-Nobody knows exactly who made them, or when or why, but they have survived the passage of time, watching silently over the fields and hills into which they are carved.
+Just outside of this small castle town, groups of ancient stone Buddhas sit suspended in line, fashioned into hillsides of soft rock formed thousands of years ago from the eruption of nearby Mount Aso.
+Nobody knows exactly who made them, or when or why, but they have survived the passage of time, watching silently over the fields and hills that manouvre through the colours of the Japanese seasons.

 It's best to dedicate a day to Usuki, unless staying in nearby Beppu or Oita.
 It can be easily reached from Fukuoka or Kokura by taking a sonic express train (the shinkansen has yet to reach the majority of subtropical Kyushu), which costs around 5,000 yen (approximately £30) for a day return ticket.